14sammie41/samantha-spencer/README.md

 # Samantha Spencer

 This page is all about me, where i've come from, what i've done and how i can be the best candidate for your next project.
-The page will be split into three sub pages containing a 'Home' with my basic about information, a career page setting out what i have done up to this point and a facts page with all of my credentials and more quirky information.
+The page will be split into three sub pages containing a 'Home' with my basic about information, a career page setting out what i have done up to this point and a facts page with all of my credentials, contact information and more quirky bits about me.

 ## User interactions

 I would like for all of these pages to link into one another as seamlessly as possible by utilising a nav bar to move from page to page and a footer to link to my socials and GitHub accounts.
 As this page is all about me most of the information will be interchangeable so I will ensure to add buttons to access other areas of the page for speed of navigation.

+## Wireframes of all three pages of the site:

+I have sketched up all three pages in mobile, tablet and monitor sizes so that there is a baseline to work from.
+The bulk of the text will come from my actual CV, so there will be no risk of plaguerism.
+I intend on using mostly AI created images alongside some images of myself.

 ## How to: